wangyat15/RideShare/README.md

 + Rideshare offer and request can be either accepted or rejected by either party
 + if the rideshare is accepted by both parties, it will be confirmed the rideshare with pickup date, time, location and fare

-### When rideshare is completed
+### After a rideshare is completed
-+ After the rideshare is completed, both driver and passenger will give rating and comment to the other party for future rideshare reference.
++ both driver and passenger will give rating and comment to the other party for future rideshare reference.

 ## 4. Technical Details
 ### Software